 - Set up an appointment with a therapist

-- November, 2018 – February, 2019.
 Nothing changed from a diet or supplement standpoint, except that I started eating far less meat.
-However, I worked on everything internal: forgiving (others and myself), leaving stressful situations, attaching to only the things that bring me pure joy.
-Also, for all of fall through the end of the year, I did no to light workouts only.
+However, I worked on everything internal: forgiving (others and myself), leaving stressful situations, and attaching to only the things that bring me pure joy.
+Also, for all of fall through the end of the year, I did no-to-light workouts only.
 There was nothing intense or hard core, and making this decision was one of my best yet (from a healing standpoint).

 My Personalized SIBO Diet, Medication, Supplements, Lifestyle